kappter/slidecraft/README.markdown

 4. Check 'Auto-Advance' to move slides automatically based on the Duration column (default 5 seconds).
 5. Click 'Start' to begin the guided process.
 6. Complete the 5-question multiple-choice quiz.
-7. Enter your name (optional) and upload a photo (JPEG/PNG, max 5MB) of your process results.
+7. View the report preview, enter your name, and upload a photo (JPEG/PNG, max 5MB) of your process results.
-8. View the report preview, then click "Print Report" to print or save it as a PDF using your browser.
+8. Click "Print Report" to print or save it as a PDF using your browser.
 9. Submit the printed or saved PDF to Canvas or your learning management system.

 ## CSV Format